attractivechaos/k8/README.md

 	// Replace the byte array starting from $offset to $data, where $data can be a number,
 	// a string, an array or Bytes.
 The size of the array is modified if the new array
 	// is larger.
-Return the number of modified bytes. int Bytes.prototype.set(data, offset)
+Return the number of modified bytes.
+If only one byte needs to be
+	// changed, using the [] operator gives better performance. int Bytes.prototype.set(data, offset)

 	// Append $data to the byte array